LRodniansky/LRU8/README.md

 # LRU8

 LRU8 is a lightweight and efficient implementation of a "Least Recently Used" (LRU) cache designed for 64-bit machines.
-It provides a fast and simple way to manage up to 8 elements in memory, optimizing performance by efficiently handling data access patterns.
+It provides a fast and simple way to manage up to 8 elements in memory, using a minimalist approach without relying on standard C++ libraries.

 ## Features